 Okay, so if you’re in Queensland, you’re probably still feeling the heat.
-Let’s be real, QLD weather is hot about 99% of the time, so you may be reliant on your AC to get you through those sticky humid days and nights.
+Let’s be real, QLD weather is hot about 99% of the time, so you may be reliant on your Air-conditioner to get you through those sticky humid days and nights.
 Living in cooled luxury can get pretty pricey, especially if the whole family is dying and you’re thinking to yourself “You know what, it’s worth every cent to stop the kids going feral!”
 Except it happens Every.
 Single.
 Night. *Facepalm*

-The average 3-person home spends a summer season estimate of $450 with a split-system A/C and an estimate of $520 with a portable.
+The average 3-person home spends a summer season estimate of $450 with a split-system air-conditioning and an estimate of $520 with a portable.
 So we’ve comprised some of our most valuable tips to help reduce that bill of yours!

 Avoid Direct Sunlight

 Have rooms during the day that aren’t being used and have the sun directly hitting them?
 Keep the curtains or blinds closed during the day and open them in the evening to get air circulating.
 It’s been shown that keeping the sun out during the day can reduce your house temperature by 3 – 4 degrees.

 These bad boys are cheap to run and should be your initial cooling go-to.
 They are super energy efficient and can drastically reduce the temperature of a room.
 Not only that by they are lowest in greenhouse gas emissions and can produce white noise to help concentration and sleep onset.
 If you’re buying a new fan, try to research energy efficiency as they can range from 54W to 100W.

 Not everyone knows about this one, or it can be easily forgotten about when you’re doing a billion other things in your day-to-day routine.
 Nevertheless, it’s a biggy and can significantly reduce how much energy your air-conditioning